Pakistan Food Guide

 Tandoori Chicken

-Chicken marinated in yogurt and spices, cooked in a clay tandoor oven.
-The result is smoky, tender, and flavorful meat with a distinctive red color from Kashmiri chili.
+Chicken marinated in yogurt and spices, then cooked in a clay tandoor.
+It comes out smoky and tender, with a reddish color that comes from Kashmiri chili.

 Allergens: